Innewit/Volatile_Memory_Disks_Manager_for_Linux/README.md

-# Volatile_Memory_Disks_Manager_for_Linux
+# Volatile Memory Disks Manager for Linux
-Volatile Memory Disks Manager is command line program for easy mount and unmount temporary file systems (tmpfs).
+Volatile Memory Disks Manager is a command-line program for easy mount and unmounts temporary file systems (tmpfs).
 Tested on ParrotOS Home and ParrotOS Security.
-Created in few hours for practice of Bash and one's own needs.
+Created in a few hours for the practice of Bash and one's own needs.